 What are Learning Outcomes?

-Learning outcomes describe what the student is expected to achieve by the end of the course (course level outcomes) or end of the lesson (lesson level outcomes).
-To begin, a good question to ask is, “what do I want my students to be able to do at the end of this course?”
-Or even, “what do I want for these students to be able to do three years after they have taken this course?”
+Learning outcomes describe what the student is expected to achieve by the end of the course (course-level outcomes) or the end of the lesson (lesson-level outcomes).
+To begin, a good question to ask is, “What do I want my students to be able to do at the end of this course?”
+Or even, “What do I want for these students to be able to do three years after they have taken this course?”

 Well-written learning outcomes are a powerful tool for ensuring that the activities and evaluations in your course align with your course goals.